maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/05/booster-fun-modern-horizons-2-2021-05-21.md

- Clay is a video game industry veteran, fiction writer, and orchid grower (so many orchids).
-He writes and edits for DailyMTG and has contributed creative content to Magic: The Gathering.
+ Clay is a content strategist, writer, and editor.
+He's a content editor and writer for DailyMTG, and has contributed creative work for *Magic: The Gathering *sets.
+On the side, he writes science fiction, fantasy, horror, and romance.**

+***Editor's Note:** A previous version of this article had used "etched foil" and "foil-etched" when referring to how traditional foil treatment works for retro frame cards.
+This has been clarified.*

 When you have a set like *Modern Horizons 2*, nostalgia plays a big role, and this set includes new ways of looking at the familiar.
 Where the new meets the nostalgic is where the Art team gets to have some fun in *Modern Horizons 2* using card treatments*.*